How to Add Persistent Storage to Flowise AI Agents

 Step 1: Get Your API Key

-- Sign up for a free Fastio agent account (50GB included).
-2. Go to Settings > API Keys and generate a new key.
+- Create a Fastio account and open a workspace.
+Workspace IDs are 19-digit numeric strings.
+2. Go to Settings > Devices & Agents > API Keys and generate a key.
+You can also create a key with

 Step 2: Add the HTTP Request Node In your Flowise canvas, add the HTTP Request tool.
-Configure it to send files to Fastio:
+Configure it to upload a small file in one request (Fastio auto-adds it to storage):

 - Method: